✨ Maximum Retention Period for Spend Logs

 - It calculates the cutoff date using the configured retention period

-- Deletes logs older than the cutoff in batches of 1000
+- Deletes logs older than the cutoff in batches (default size

 Default settings: